ClockSelect/myevic/README.md

 * Temperature setting in TEMP mode:
   The temperature no longer wraps-around by switching between °C and °F; the temperature unit has to be chosen once and for all in the Interface menu.
 Default is °C.
-  The temperature setting can vary by +/1 °C or +/-5 °F when edited if configured to do so inthe Interface menu (see below).
+  The temperature setting can vary by +/1 °C or +/-5 °F when edited if configured to do so in the Interface menu (see below).

 * Fire button Multi-Clicks:
   Clicking rapidly 2, 3 or 4 times on the fire button may now have some effect - see below in the Interface menu description to see those effects and how to set (or unset) them up.